 The education and disability legislation guiding our approach to learning support

-The right to an inclusive education is grounded in the Education Act 1989 (the Act), enshrined in the United Nations Convention on the Rights of Persons with Disabilities and the United Nations Convention on the Rights of the Child, and reinforced by the New Zealand Disability Strategy.
+Schools are required to be inclusive under the Education and Training Act 2020 (the Act).
+The right to an inclusive education is central in the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and the United Nations Convention on the Rights of the Child (UNCROC), and reinforced by the New Zealand Disability Strategy.

 - United Nations Convention on the Rights of Persons with Disabilities